Akwamu Empire

 The Akwamu Empire was an Akan state that rose in the 17th century in what is now southeastern Ghana.
 According to local tradition, the Akwamu trace their origins to the Kingdom of Twifo, but the earliest historical records place them inland, around the Atewa Hills and controlling trade routes between the coast and the inland forest.
 Akwamu developed into an expansionist state that enforced authority over many territories through military conquest, tributary networks, and control of regional trade.
-At the height of its power in the late 17th and early 18th centuries, the Akwamu Empire extended approximately250 mi along the Gulf of Guinea, from Ouidah in present-day Benin to Winneba in modern Ghana.
+At the height of its power in the late 17th and early 18th centuries, the Akwamu Empire extended approximately 250 mi along the Gulf of Guinea, from Ouidah in present-day Benin to Winneba in modern Ghana.

 History

 Origins

-The Akwamu migrated from the region of Twifo-Heman to the forested hills of the interior, around the Atewa Range and parts of modern Akyem Abuakwa in the late 16th or early 17th century.
-In the early 1600s, a succession dispute reportedly led a faction of the group, under the leadership of Nana Asare, to move eastward in search of new settlement.
-During this early phase, the towns of Asamankese and Nyanoase served as Akwamu's capitals.
-From these bases, the Akwamu expanded eastward and by the mid-17th century had come to dominate the Akuapem ridge and surrounding areas, adding smaller states such as Larteh and Aburi into their territory.
+According to Akwamu oral tradition, the royal Abrade clan originally ruled over the Kingdom of Twifo.
+Twifo was an early Akan state located in the forest region of southern Ghana, in what is today the Twifo-Hemang area south of the Pra River near its confluence with the Ofin.
+After the death of the fifth ruler, a succession dispute developed within the polity, leading a section of the ruling lineage under Otomfo Asare to break away and establish a new dynasty at Asamankese, which means “Asare’s capital town.”
+At Asamankese, the migrants went on to establish the Akwamu state.

-Imperial Rise
+Early Akwamu in European accounts

-A 1629 Dutch map referred to Akwamu as a diefachtich volck, or "a predatory nation," in reference to its coercive tolling and control over inland trade routes.
-Later, Danish and English observers noted its fearsome reputation.
-The Danish officer Roemer observed that while the core Akwamu state was small enough that its king could summon his nobles with a cannon shot, the broader empire encompassed millions of subjects.
-English trader Willem Bosman remarked that Akwamu was "very terrible to all their neighboring countries, except Akim."
+The earliest reference to Akwamu appears on a Dutch Map of the Gold Coast dated to 1629, which described the state as diefachtich volck, or “a predatory nation.”
+According to Ivor Wilks, the description referred to the strict control placed on merchants using routes that passed through their territory.
+Early European records referred to Akwamu as Aquamboe and Oquie.
+A report from 1646 described Oquie as lying three to four Dutch miles north of Great Accra, with the eastern limits of control included Latebe, modern day Larteh.

-Establishing Coastal Dominance
+Establishing coastal dominance

 The consolidation of Akwamu's imperial power began with a series of decisive military campaigns in the late 17th century.
-In 1677, Akwamuhene Nana Ansa Sasraku I launched a major offensive against the Ga kingdom of Accra.
+In 1677, Akwamuhene Nana Ansa Sasraku I launched a major attack against the Ga kingdom of Accra.
 The inland capital was captured and destroyed, and the reigning Ga monarch, Okai Koi, was executed along with his heir.
 Survivors of the invasion sought refuge beneath the protection of European forts along the coast, primarily in Christiansborg Castle.

-Due to Accra being weakened, Akwamu expanded its further east and in 1679, its armies overran the Adangme-speaking kingdom of Ladoku, addibng trade centers like Ningo, Kpone, and Prampram into the empire.
+Due to Accra being weakened, Akwamu expanded its further east and in 1679, its armies overran the Adangme-speaking kingdom of Ladoku, adding trade centers like Ningo, Kpone, and Prampram into the empire.
 The victories secured Akwamu's strategic control over the coastal plain and positioned it to dominate commerce flowing between the interior and the Atlantic.